Smithsonian Institution builds AI trial to capture biodiversity data from historic research

 Creating new FAIR biodiversity data resources

-unlocking critical historic records using AI analyses, validated using annostor workflows, creates freely-accessible resources for worldwide research and education
+unlocking critical historic records using AI analysis validated via annostor workflows, creates freely-accessible FAIR resources for researchers worldwide, and for education

 Integrating AI outputs with source materials for long-term preservation